KellyLee818/KellyLee818.github.io/_posts/2026-09-02-Cancer-Research:T---Cell-Lymphoma.md

 Typically, however, 66.9% of individuals diagnosed with T-cell lymphoma live 5 years post-diagnosis.
 For cutaneous T-cell lymphoma, which is comparatively less aggressive than peripheral T-cell lymphoma, individuals have a 10-year survival rate of over 90% in the early stages.
 This is higher than the 30%-40% survival rate of those diagnosed with peripheral T-cell lymphoma and the 30%-35% survival rate of those diagnosed with angioimmunoblastic T-cell lymphoma.

-What is the average life expectancy for the patient?